-The NC General Assembly provided support for the UNC ROI in the 2014-2015 budget bill (Senate Bill 744).
-The UNC ROI will capitalize on current demonstrated strengths of UNC in the sectors targeted in the strategic directions document “Our Time, Our Future” by investing up to $3,000,000 per year in seed funding and programmatic support.
+The NC General Assembly authorized recurring support for the UNC ROI in the 2014-2015 budget bill (Senate Bill 744).
+The UNC ROI capitalizes on current demonstrated strengths of UNC in the targeted sectors by investing up to $3,000,000 per year in seed funding and programmatic support.
 These funds can be used to support faculty, research and scholarship in six priority areas: advanced manufacturing; data sciences; defense, military, and security; energy; marine and coastal science; and pharmacoengineering.
-Please view the complete request for applications for the 2015-2016 proposal period.

 Frequently Asked Questions